StavrosD/BrainTree-PayPal-DotNet/README.md

 ## Credits

-I got the PayPal image from here: https://ubuntubudgie.org/contribute
+I got the PayPal image from [this page](https://ubuntubudgie.org/contribute).